 Disability Studies (Graduate Certificate)

-Degree Awarded: Certificate Disability Studies (Graduate Certificate)
+Certificate Awarded: Disability Studies (Graduate Certificate)

 The graduate certificate program in disability studies focuses on the creation of new knowledge and consequent practical implications in the area of disability.
-It coordinates courses into an individualized systemic plan of study that trains students to conduct disability research.
+It coordinates courses into an individualized systematic plan of study that trains students to conduct disability research.

-Students examine disability from diverse perspectives, including disability law and justice, cultural politics of disability, family perspectives, as well as research methods in disability studies.
-The emphasis for students is on examining and creating new theoretical perspectives and methodological approaches at different levels of analysis while analyzing topics of critical importance locally and globally.
+Students examine disability from diverse perspectives, including disability law and justice, cultural politics of disability, family perspectives, as well as various research methods in disability studies.
+The emphasis for students is on examining and creating new theoretical perspectives and methodological approaches at different levels of analysis while analyzing topics of crucial importance locally and globally.

 At a Glance: program details